mcmah309/anyhow/README.md

 errors do arise, you can add `context` to better understand the situation that led to the errors.
 See [here](#the-better-way-to-handle-errors-with-anyhow) to jump right into an example.

-`anyhow` is built on the [rust_core] ecosystem, so it works well with other packages, but also works as a standalone package.

 ## Table of Contents

 1. [What Is a Result Monad Type And Why Use it?](#what-is-a-result-monad-type-and-why-use-it)